 In addition to losing trust, you might be losing business.
 There’s a lot of competition in the hotel industry, and unless your hotel is very special, there’s a real risk that customers will switch loyalty to a competitor without much notice.
 If they call your hotel and become frustrated by your automated phone tree system, they’ll hang up and call someone else.

 Automation can offer a lot of advantages, but it’s not a replacement for real, human interaction.
 Automation is a great solution for handling increased call volume, repetitive tasks, and basic questions.

 It’s worth taking stock of your existing phone usage for a while before you decide to add a lot of automation.
-Keep track of why people call in to your front desk, and try to establish a sense of how many of those calls can be handled by an automated system.
+Keep track of why people call your front desk and try to establish a sense of how many of those calls can be handled by an automated system.
 If the percentage is high, then automation is a great option!

 If you can implement automation in an intelligent, helpful way, it can work wonders for your customers, your front desk staff, and your bottom line.
 Just remember: automation is a supplement to your staff, not a replacement.

 Automation or answering — which is right for your hotel?
 The answer depends on the individual needs of your business and customers.
 Automation can be a great way to quickly and efficiently handle mundane phone calls and tasks, freeing up your staff to handle more complex issues.
 But it’s important to remember that ultimately, customers value human interaction over automation.
 Automation should be used as a supplement to your staff, not as a replacement.
 Taking stock of your existing phone usage can help you determine how much automation would be beneficial for your hotel.
 Automating or answering — whichever is right for your hotel is the best way to ensure customer satisfaction and loyalty!
 By taking into account these considerations.